It’s getting cold outside… are you ready for winter?

 A saying is a sentence or expression that is memorable (easy to remember) because of the way it sounds or because of what it means.
 The saying from “The Wizard of Oz” is easy to remember because it has a rhythm when you speak it.
 An example of a saying that is repeated because of its meaning is “You’re never too old to learn.”

 Unlike a saying, a phrase doesn’t have to be a full sentence.
 Phrases are groups of words that have a specific meaning when you put them together.
 The phrase “big deal” means something is important, and it is not a full sentence on its own.
 You can put it into a sentence by saying, “Learning about English phrases is a big deal.”

 An idiom is a special kind of saying.
 The meaning of an idiom is not its exact translation.
 If someone said that it’s “raining cats and dogs,” that doesn’t mean there are literally (actually) cats and dogs falling from the sky.
 Instead, it just means that it’s raining a lot.
 Idioms are tough for English learners because you can understand every word in an idiom and still not understand what the idiom means.
 You just have to learn them one at a time, and start using them yourself.

 Using English Phrases, Sayings and Idioms in Conversation

-There are some sayings, phrases and idioms that are well known, but not used that often in actual conversations.
+There are some English phrases, sayings and idioms that are well known, but not used that often in actual conversations.
 For example, many people have heard the phrase “time heals all wounds,” but not many people would use that saying when speaking.

 You’re more likely to hear sayings like “time is money” and “time flies” spoken aloud in everyday conversation.
 To know how common a saying or phrase is, it’s best to either listen for when it’s used or just ask someone.